Hell's Heroes (film)

 Hell's Heroes is a 1929 American pre-Code Western sound film, one of many screen adaptations of Peter B. Kyne's 1913 short story The Three Godfathers.

-Three outlaws, played by Charles Bickford, Raymond Hatton, and Fred Kohler, promise a dying woman they will save her newborn child.
+Three outlaws, played by Charles Bickford, Raymond Hatton, and Fred Kohler, promise a dying woman that they will save her newborn child.
 This film is notable for being the first sound production directed by William Wyler.